What one thing could you start doing, that would make a difference to your team?

 And notice the difference it can make to someone.

 When I work with teams, showing them how they can create a Thinking Environment, appreciation is one of the Ten Components we talk about.
-In my Transforming Meetings Programme , you can learn how to create conditions that enable people have more productive discussions, and access each other’s best thinking.
-This experiental programme builds a team’s capacity to be more collaborative and innovative.
+In my Transforming Meetings Programme , you can learn how to create conditions in which people have more productive discussions, and access each other’s best thinking. building their capacity to be more collaborative and innovative.

 If you’d like your team to experience and develop these skills, talk to me..